tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/Activities/17-Stu_Risky_Business/README.md

 Calculate the sharpe ratio for your entire portfolio rather than for each crypto.
 Then, use a comparison operator to see which portfolio has the greatest risk to reward ratio.

-1. Calculate `std dev` for the entirety of each portfolio.
+1. Calculate annualized `std dev` for each portfolio respectively.

-2. Compare Harold's portfolio's `std dev` with your own.

-3. Calculate `sharpe ratio` for each portfolio.
+2. Calculate `sharpe ratio` for each crypto in each respective portfolio.

+3. Average the `sharpe ratios` calculated above.
+Hint: `harold_sharpe_ratios.mean()`.

-4. Compare Harold's portfolio's sharpe ratio with your own to determine if his is greater.
+4. Determine if Harold's portfolio's sharpe ratio average is greater than your own by using a comparison operator to compare sharpe ratio averages.

 5. Which portfolio is the smartest investment, based off of risk to reward ratio?

-### Hint

-When completing steps 1 and 3, use the `values` attribute when calculating `std` and `mean`.
-For example, `harold_returns.values.std()`